 Furthermore, in the figure asyndeton, the list is not complete—there are other things that could have been on it.
-For example, when God uses the figure asyndeton to list the fruit of the spirit in Galatians 5:22-23, the asyndeton tells us that there are fruit that are not on the list (patience and humility are two examples).
+For example, when God uses the figure asyndeton to list the fruit of the spirit in Galatians 5:22-23, the asyndeton tells us that there are fruit that are not on the list (humility is a good example).
 Here in 1 Kings 11:1, there were lots of pagan nations that were not on the list, which is obvious from the fact that if Solomon had 700 wives of royal birth, they did not all come from just five pagan nations; many more pagan nations contributed wives than just those five.

 When studying asyndeton and polysyndeton, it is important to read the lists in the original Hebrew or Greek.
 It often occurs that translators “correct” the lists so that they fit the standards of correct grammar and for ease of reading, but that “correction” removes God’s emphasis from the text.
 Other examples of asyndeton in Scripture are Mark 7:21-23; Luke 14:13-14; 17:28-30; 1 Corinthians 3:12-13; and 2 Timothy 3:10-11.
 Examples of polysyndeton (when an “and” separates each item in a list and emphasized each one) include, Genesis 8:22; Joshua 7:24; 2 Kings 5:26; Haggai 1:11; Luke 14:21; 1 Corinthians 1:30; Ephesians 4:31; Revelation 6:15.
-For more on the figures asyndeton and polysyndeton, as well as other figures of emphasis, see E. W. Bullinger, Figures of Speech Used in the Bible.
+For more on the figures asyndeton and polysyndeton, as well as other figures of emphasis, see Bullinger.a